LiskArchive/lisk-legacy-docs/start/maintain-node.md

 - __Delegates__ - if you have registered a delegate and would like to actively forge.
 - __Users__ who do not trust external sources and want to be in full control over their node.

-To become a node operator, you need to set up Lisk Core on a server and connect it to the desired network.
+## Why operate a node?

-There are several reasons why you would want to operate a node:
+There are several reasons why you would want to set up a node:
 - Have your [private](../lisk-core/configuration.md#api-access-control) entry point to communicate with the network.
 It's especially important if you are an exchange implementing LSK tokens.
 - Full control to [configure](../lisk-core/configuration.md) the node to your specific needs
 - Create your own [snapshots](../lisk-core/introduction.md#snapshots) of the blockchain